 - 1. Graphical methods make it easy to maintain consistency and completeness in probabilistic knowledge bases.
-They also define modular procedures of knowledge acquisition that reduce significantly the number of assessments required [Pearl 1988, Heckerman 1991]. - Independencies can be dealt with explicitly.
-They can be articulated by an expert, encoded graphically, read off the network, and reasoned about; yet they forever remain robust to numerical imprecision [Geiger 1990, Geiger et al. 1990, Pearl et al. 1990]. - 3.
+They also define modular procedures of knowledge acquisition that reduce significantly the number of assessments required (Pearl, 1988; Heckerman, 1991). - 2.
+Independencies can be dealt with explicitly.
+They can be articulated by an expert, encoded graphically, read off the network, and reasoned about; yet they forever remain robust to numerical imprecision (Geiger, 1990; Geiger et al., 1990; Pearl et al., 1990). - 3.
 Graphical representations uncover opportunities for efficient computation.
-Distributed updating is feasible in knowledge structures which are rich enough to exhibit intercausal interactions (e.g., explaining away) [Pearl 1982, Kim and Pearl 1983].
-And, when extended by clustering or conditioning, tree-propagation algorithms are capable of updating networks of arbitrary topology [Lauritzen and Spiegelhalter 1988, Shachter 1986, Pearl 1988]. - 4.
-The combination of predictive and abductive inferences resolves many problems encountered by first-generation expert systems and renders belief networks a viable model for cognitive functions requiring both top-down and bottom-up inferences [Pearl 1988, Shafer and Pearl 1990]. - The causal information encoded in Bayesian networks facilitates the analysis of action sequences, their consequences, their interaction with observations, their expected utilities, and, hence, the synthesis of plans and strategies under uncertainty [Dean and Wellman 1991, Pearl 1993b, 1994b]. - 6.
-The isomorphism between the topology of Bayesian networks and the stable mechanisms, which operate in the environment, facilitates modular reconfiguration of the network in response to changing conditions and permits deliberative reasoning about novel situations.
+Distributed updating is feasible in knowledge structures which are rich enough to exhibit intercausal interactions (e.g., "explaining away") (Pearl, 1982; Kim and Pearl, 1983).
+And, when extended by clustering or conditioning, tree-propagation algorithms are capable of updating networks of arbitrary topology (Lauritzen and Spiegelhalter, 1988; Shachter, 1986; Pearl, 1988). - 4.
+The combination of predictive and abductive inferences resolves many problems encountered by first-generation expert systems and renders belief networks a viable model for cognitive functions requiring both top-down and bottom-up inferences (Pearl, 1988; Shafer and Pearl, 1990). - The causal information encoded in Bayesian networks facilitates the analysis of action sequences, their consequences, their interaction with observations, their expected utilities and, hence, the synthesis of plans and strategies under uncertainty (Dean and Wellman, 1991; Pearl, 1993b, 1994b). - 6.
+The isomorphism between the topology of Bayesian networks and the stable mechanisms that operate in the environment facilitates modular reconfiguration of the network in response to changing conditions, and permits deliberative reasoning about novel situations.

-70.3.4 Recent Developments
+3.4 Later Developments

-70.3.4.1 Causal Discovery
+3.4.1 Causal discovery

 One of the most exciting prospects in recent years has been the possibility of using the theory of Bayesian networks to discover causal structures in raw statistical data.
-Several systems have been developed for this purpose [Pearl and Verma 1991, Spirtes et al. 1993], which systematically search and identify causal structures with hidden variables from empirical data.
-Technically, because these algorithms rely merely on conditional independence relationships, the structures found are valid only if one is willing to accept weaker forms of guarantees than those obtained through controlled randomized experiments: minimality and stability [Pearl and Verma 1991].
+Several systems have been developed for this purpose (Rebane and Pearl, 1987; Pearl and Verma, 1991; Spirtes et al., 1993, 2000), which systematically search and identify causal structures with hidden variables from empirical data.
+Technically, because these algorithms rely merely on conditional independence relationships, the structures found are valid only if one is willing to accept weaker forms of guarantees than those obtained through controlled randomized experiments: minimality and stability (Pearl and Verma, 1991; Pearl, 2000, Ch.
+2).
 Minimality guarantees that any other structure compatible with the data is necessarily less specific, and hence less falsifiable and less trustworthy, than the one(s) inferred.
 Stability ensures that any alternative structure compatible with the data must be less stable than the one(s) inferred; namely, slight fluctuations in experimental conditions will render that structure no longer compatible with the data.
-With these forms of guarantees, the theory provides criteria for identifying genuine and spurious causes, with or without temporal information.
+With these forms of guarantees, the theory provides criteria and algorithms for identifying genuine and spurious causes, with or without temporal information.

-Alternative methods of identifying structure in data assign prior probabilities to the parameters of the network and use Bayesian updating to score the degree to which a given network fits the data [Cooper and Herskovits 1990, Heckerman et al. 1994].
-These methods have the advantage of operating well under small sample conditions but encounter difficulties coping with hidden variables.
+Alternative methods of identifying structure in data assign prior probabilities to the parameters of the network and use Bayesian updating to score the degree to which a given network fits the data (Cooper and Herskovits, 1991; Heckerman et al., 1994).
+These methods have the advantage of operating well under small sample conditions, but encounter difficulties coping with hidden variables.